 “It’s critical before a cyber event occurs to understand a vendor’s defenses, and their insurance coverage.
 Because their exposure is your exposure.”

-– Vivian Freedman, head of professional liability claims, Liberty Mutual Insurance
+– Vivian Freedman, chief claims officer, Financial Lines, Liberty Mutual Insurance

 To address this complex risk area, the board should understand and provide input on the processes and metrics used to evaluate third-party vendors, with a particular focus on their cyber safety protocols.
 They should also be aware of the risks they might incur if a third-party vendor is breached—and how your organization can mitigate its own exposure in those instances.